Pavlina Osta: Early life and education

 Osta was born on September 26, 1997, in Daytona Beach, Volusia County, Florida to Leigh (Pratt) and Ghazi Michel Osta.
-Her father is a Zahle-born who left Lebanon and relocated to the US during Lebanon's Civil War.
+Her father is a Lebanese immigrant from Zahle who left Lebanon and relocated to the US during Lebanon's Civil War.

 She attended Sweetwater Elementary School in Port Orange, Florida and began playing the steel drums in fifth grade.
-Osta enjoyed the instrument so much, Tommy Reynolds of the 1970's band, Hamilton, Joe Frank and Reynolds made a set of oversized chrome low C lead (Tenor) steel drums for her.
+Osta enjoyed the instrument so much, Tommy Reynolds of the 1970s band, Hamilton, Joe Frank and Reynolds made a set of oversized chrome low C lead (Tenor) steel drums for her.
 Osta soon took her steel drums around Daytona Beach and became known as the city's 10-year-old street performer.

 Her many appearances led to professional events and appearances including, The Daytona Beach Bandshell, a historic amphitheater located on Ocean Avenue in Daytona Beach, Florida.
 This chain of events led to a radio station manager suggesting she have her own show then she began "Pavlina's Kidz Place."

 For 15 minutes every Saturday, Pavlina would interview local newsmakers.
 Her first celebrity interview on "Pavlina's Kidz Place" was with NBA professional basketball player Vince Carter.
 Pavlina's Kidz Place interfered with Osta's dance class in Orlando, so she took the show on location in Orlando in order to keep the radio show and her ballet classes.

 Osta posed as a fan and snagged an interview with Kevin Jonas, the presenter for the American Music Festival in 2010 where she boldly asked the man standing next to Jonas to film the interview who was Jonas' manager, Johnny Wright.

 Most of Osta's school years were a Hannah Montana lifestyle interviewing celebrities after school on location, editing the show, scheduling guests and studying.
 By the age of 18, Osta signed for Salem Media holding and moved to Manhattan and completed her last year of high school online and earned a diploma through the IB program.

 Osta attended The King's College from 2016 to 2019 and graduated with a BA in Media, Culture and The Arts.

 While at The King's College she worked full-time, being a guest on various media platforms, and starting her own show on BOLD TV in New York.
 Osta commented from a BOLD TV interview when asked about living her dreams at a young age, Osta said it's a struggle but quoted from Willy Wonka, "eye on the prize."